Presentation Attendee Client: Join a Presentation

 In order to join a presentation from a computer, your attendee connects immediately and seamlessly through a browser using the Flash platform on their computer.
 Your attendee joins a presentation through any of several ways to accept your invitation.

 Note: If the attendee's computer does not have Flash installed, Bomgar will default to a fallback process requiring the attendee to download and run a small executable file on their computer, thus allowing the connection.
-It is important to note that presentation capabilities for Linux platforms are only available using a Flash-capable browser.
+It is important to note that presentation capabilities for Linux platforms are available only using a Flash-capable browser.

 An attendee can also join a presentation from an iOS or Android device.
 To do so, they must download the Bomgar presentation app.
 For details, see the Bomgar documentation for supporting the appropriate device.